Growth of regular partitions 4: strong regularity and the pairs partition: Abstract

 \section{Abstract}

-In this paper, we consider a strong form of regularity for $3$-uniform hypergraphs which was developed by Frankl, Gowers, Kohayakawa, Nagle, R\"{o}dl, Skokan, and Schacht.
-Regular decompositions of this type involve two components, a partition on the vertex set and a partition on the pairs of vertices.
-To each hereditary property $\calH$ of $3$-uniform hypergraphs, we associate two corresponding growth functions: $T_{\calH}$ for the size of the vertex component, and $L_{\calH}$ for the size of the pairs component.
-In this paper we consider the behavior of the function $L_{\calH}$.
+This paper studies bounds in a strong form of regularity for $3$-uniform hypergraphs which was developed by Frankl, Gowers, Kohayakawa, Nagle, R\"{o}dl, Skokan, and Schacht.
+Regular decompositions of this type involve two structural components: a partition on the vertex set and a partition on the pairs of vertices.
+The regularity of such decompositions are measured by two parameters: an $\e_1>0$ and a function $\e_2:\mathbb{N}\rightarrow (0,1]$.
+To each hereditary property $\calH$ of $3$-uniform hypergraphs, we associate two corresponding growth functions: $T_{\calH}(\e_1,\e_2)$ for the size of the vertex component, and $L_{\calH}(\e_1,\e_2)$ for the size of the pairs component.
+The problem of understanding the asymptotic growth of such functions was introduced in a companion paper, which also proved several results about $T_{\calH}$.
+In this paper we study the possible asymptotic behavior of $L_{\calH}$.
 We show any such function is either constant, bounded above and below by a polynomial, or bounded below by an exponential.
+All results require only reasonable growth rates for $\e_2$ (namely polynomial).